-In Module Six, you will learn about the STAR method, a structured manner of responding to behavioral-based questions by discussing the specific situation, task, action, and result of the problem you are describing.
+In Module Six, you will learn about the STAR method, a structured manner of responding to behavioral-based questions by discussing the specific situation, task, action, and result of the problem you describe.

-In Module Seven, you will learn listening skills to include seven ways to listen better, understanding active listening, and sending the right signals to others.
+In Module Seven, you will learn listening skills, including seven ways to listen better, understand active listening, and send the right signals to others.

 Asking Good Questions

 Good questioning skills are another building block of successful communication.
 We have already encountered several possible scenarios where questions helped gather information, clarify facts, and communicate with others.
 This module will look closer at these questioning techniques you can use throughout the communication process.